CORPORATE GOVERNANCE

 Board of Directors

-The Board of Directors (“Board”) executes the mandate it receives from the shareholders to ensure that Rössing is a world-class and responsible company by putting an executive team in place with targets to be achieved.
+The Board of Directors (“Board”) executes the mandate it receives from the shareholders to ensure that Rössing is a world-class, responsible company by putting an executive team in place with targets to be achieved.
 The Board is furthermore responsible for ensuring that the company is run in accordance with its mandate as described in Rössing’s Articles of Association and that the various stakeholder interests are balanced and receive the required attention.

 The Board of Directors is currently constituted as follows: